Vinceli2401/9093ASLangNotes/README.md

 both diary and script are personal, conversational & personal tone, mixed tenses

+Glossary:

+## Directed Response and Comparative Analysis

+Essentially a writing task

+**Form, tone, purpose, audience, viewpoint**

+***150-200 words is not a recommendation, is compulsory!!! you cannot go over it!***

+Beginning: context, state purpose, my role

+When you are doing the questions, **always annotate(5-6 language features is fine) and analysis for structure, form and language.** Ergo, start from question b and backtrack to question a.

+### Structring a comparative response

+Typically 400 - 600 words

+Structure: overview(PATT), characteristic, structure, and language

+**Persuasive techniques:** Hypophora, Imperative, Comparative / Superlative, Parallelism, Personal Pronouns, Emotive Diction, Intensifier, Appeal to Authority / Address to Audience

 # Paper 2

 ## Transactional writing: Discursive and Argumentative